-Strasbourg Cathedral is located in the Alsace region of France.
+Cathedral Notre-Dame de Strasbourg is located in the Alsace region of France.
 Its full name is the Cathedral of our Lady of Strasbourg de Notre Dame.
 It is one of the finest examples of late Gothic architecture in the world.
 It is the most visited church or cathedral in France apart from Notre-Dame de Paris.

 The Cathedral was the impetus for the UNESCO World Heritage designation of Strasbourg, Grande-île, and Neustadt, which are areas within the medieval historic center of Strasbourg.

 The Cathedrale Strasbourg is a Roman Catholic church renovated and essentially rebuilt (from the original church of 1015) at the end of the 12th century in a Gothic architectural style.
 From 1647 until 1874 it was the world’s tallest building and today it is still the highest structure still standing that was built in the middle ages.

 Victor Hugo was quoted as saying

 The church portals are beautiful, particularly the Roman portal; there are truly superb figures on horseback, the rose-window is noble and well-cut, the entire front of the church is a clever poem.
 But the true triumph of this Cathedral is the spire.
 It is a veritable tiara of stone with its crown and its cross.
 It is a gigantic and delicate marvel.

 Goethe, who obtained his Doctor of Jurisprudence degree in Strasbourg and went on to write Faust, called the Strasbourg Cathedral “a sublimely towering, wide-spreading tree of God.“